tmsalab/edina/cran-comments.md

   capitalize names, sentence beginnings and abbreviations.
 - We've deactivated the DOI in the README and removed references to the r-pkg website.
-- Whereever possible, we add small sample executables.
+- wherever possible, we added small sample executables.
 That said, the algorithm is O(2^k).
-- Moreover, the example given for looking across time was switched from `\dontrun{}` to `\donttest{}` as it requires at least 15 seconds to run.
+- As a result, the examples given need to be protected with `\donttest{}` as they require at least 5 seconds to run.